Carbonei/caesar_cipher/README.md

-# ceasar_cipher
+# caesar_cipher
-Encrypts and decrypts messages given a message, key, and mode.
+Encrypts and decrypts messages given a message, key, and mode using a shift cipher.
+Mode is 'e' for encrypt or 'd' for decrypt.